TaylorJadin/jadin.me/content/posts/journal/2022-10-12/index.md

 ## Stuff I'm watching
 Abby and I are finishing up Schitt's Creek for the second time.
 That show is amazing and the whole last season feels like a victory lap in ways that shows in their last season seldom do.

-I've been watching a lot of stuff [James Hoffman's coffee stuff on Youtube](https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ) recently.
+I've been watching a lot of stuff from [James Hoffman's coffee stuff on Youtube](https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ) recently.
 I suppose that's not new, but I've been particularly into it the last couple of weeks.

 If you have a few minutes this video that features a latte art printer is particularily amazing: